cw-developer/btg/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.3.6 =
+* Fixed error when resetting password on WooCommerce form

+= 2.3.5 =
+* Added feature to remember user language for WooCommerce emails.
+Both admins and customers now receive all Woo emails in their preferred language, not just on checkout
+* Improved handling of empty or invalid schema json arrays in script tags on translated languages

+= 2.3.4 =
+* Improved compatibility with WooCommerce Payments
+* Fixed php notice about notification_id

+= 2.3.3 =
+* Fixed security vulnerability

+= 2.3.2 =
+* Added Translate Page button in Gutenberg Editor
+* Improved TranslatePress General settings UI on smaller screens

 = 2.3.1 =
 * Added function trp_translate to facilitate custom integrations by other devs
 * Renamed possibly conflicting lang attribute of the template tag used to detect language